smaht-dac/submitr/docs/source/usage.rst

 #.
 Ensures the basic integrity of the format of the submission file.
 #.
 Validates the objects defined within the submission file against the corresponding Portal schemas for these objects.
 #.
-Confirms that any objects referenced within the submission file are resolved; i.e. either already exist within the Portal, or are defined within the submission file itself.
+Confirms that any objects referenced within the submission file can be resolved; i.e. either they already exist within the Portal, or are defined within the submission file itself.
 #.
 Checks that referenced files (to be subsequently uploaded) actually exist on the file system.

 Resuming Uploads